Banno/banno-powerons/odt-opt-in/ODT Opt-in JSON Contract.md

 **Response detail:**

 - memoMode: boolean - true/false.
 Is the system in memo mode?
+Memo only sent as true if FI doesn't want to allow changes.
+  If FI does allow changes in memo mode, memo mode is sent as false and a unique message will be sent in the success message.
+- memoModeMessage: CU customizable memo mode message.
 - results
   - maxSharesExceeded: boolean - true/false.
 Did the program find more than 13 eligible shares for this member?
+  - successMessage: CU customizable success message.
   - shareDetail
     - SID: Share ID [SHARE:ID]
     - name: Share description [SHARE:DESCRIPTION]